26

 Profanity generally involves a bodily orifice, body fluid, bodily function, a deity, a relative and sometimes common everyday items in various ridiculous combinations.

-Some people can’t seperate the words used in profanity from what they represent.
+Some people can’t separate the words used in profanity from what they represent.

 Bung Hole - to me it’s a hole in a barrel.
 Used in the context by Adam’s older friend, it is something entirely different.
 That’s what makes it work.